Oneo64/The-Mirk-of-Agmundr/Writing/FirstDraft/Chapter3.md

 Ingólfr showed no sign of fear as he led them along the foot of the mound.
 They circled it, not stepping onto the slope of the hill.
 Oddly enough, no trees grew on the mound.

 The land flattened as they continued going around the mound.
 The grass looked dryer, even malnourished, compared to the other parts of the forest floor.
 Ljörn saw a rusty axe head lying on the side of the hill.
-He shivered, breathed, and glanced to the nearby shrub as if someone might be hiding in there.
+He shivered, breathed, and glanced at the nearby shrub as if someone might be hiding in there.

 Then there was a shout.
 Alfrir was bent over, pointing at a shiny, metallic object in the grass.
 "I found something," he called to the others.